Skip to main content

 8. Shut down Nexus Repository

-9. Update and run the following command from the clean working location containing your database backup.
+9. Update and run the following command from the location containing your database backup.
 Use the appropriate values for host, port, username, password, and migrator utility jar file name.
-You can also include any of the optional parameters from the section below when running this command.

-This parameter is only needed for OrientDB Java 11 deployments.
+The following parameter is needed for OrientDB Java 11 deployments.

 --migration_type=postgres \